yiwenc14/optuna-dashboard-blog/README.md

 - Use the **Parallel Coordinates** plot to fine-tune relationships between hyperparameters.
 - Integrate Optuna Dashboard into your regular workflow for a deeper understanding of complex models.

 ---

+### Why Optuna Dashboard is Better than Optuna’s Legacy Visualization Tools

+Optuna has always provided visualization features to analyze optimization results, but before the dashboard was introduced, these were limited to static plots generated in a Jupyter Notebook or script.
+While these legacy visualizations (like optimization history, parameter importance, and parallel coordinate plots) were helpful, they had several limitations that Optuna Dashboard has resolved:

+1. **Interactive Exploration**:
+   - Legacy visualization tools produced static images, which meant you could only view a single set of results without real-time interaction.
+   - Optuna Dashboard, however, is fully interactive, allowing you to explore different views, filter trials, and zoom into specific sections.
+This interactivity gives you more flexibility to dive deep into results and find patterns that might be missed with static plots.

+2. **Real-Time Monitoring**:
+   - The **"Live Update"** option in Optuna Dashboard provides real-time monitoring.
+When enabled, the dashboard will automatically refresh to show new trial results as they are completed.
+This feature is especially useful when running a long optimization process, as you can watch the performance of each trial as it finishes and see how the objective (in this case, RMSE) improves over time.
+   - With **Live Update** enabled, Optuna Dashboard continuously updates plots like the **History** plot, **Hyperparameter Importance**, and other analytics sections.
+This allows you to monitor trends, identify early signs of convergence, and adjust parameters or stop the study if you achieve satisfactory results before all trials are completed.

+3. **Comprehensive Comparison Across Trials**:
+   - Legacy plots were useful for analyzing individual aspects of the study, but comparing trials across different parameter combinations was not intuitive.
+   - With Optuna Dashboard, you have a unified interface where you can compare all trials in one place.
+The **Trials Table** allows for easy sorting and filtering, while the **Parallel Coordinates** and **Parameter Importance** plots show relationships and the impact of each parameter on the objective function.

+4. **Easier Workflow Integration**:
+   - In Jupyter Notebooks, you often need to re-run cells or manage multiple plots to view different aspects of the study, which can be a hassle to maintain.
+   - Optuna Dashboard consolidates all the information in a single interface, making it easier to integrate into your workflow.
+You simply start the dashboard, and all insights are accessible in one place without extra coding or re-running cells.

+5. **Intuitive UI for All Experience Levels**:
+   - Legacy visualizations require familiarity with Optuna’s plotting API and may be challenging for users who are new to Optuna or hyperparameter optimization.
+   - The dashboard’s user-friendly, graphical interface lowers the barrier to entry, making it accessible for beginners while still powerful enough for advanced users.
+---

 ### Conclusion